Together, we are a community.

 Economically stimulating

-Board Member (Board of Directors)
+Board of Directors

 Chris Longo